Post

 Loading and Linking Processes

-When you double click on an ELF file, the program does not magically appears in memory, ready to run.
-The Linux kernel is responsible for answering your request and will load your process in memory and “prepare” it to run.
+When you double click on an ELF file, the program does not magically appear in memory, ready to run.
+The Linux kernel is responsible for handling your request, loading the process into memory, and preparing it to run.

 Here is a (very simplified) TLDR:

-1. The loader will parse the Program Header Table (PHT) for PT_LOAD entries and use them to map the program in memory.
+1. The loader reads the Program Header Table (PHT) for PT_LOAD entries to map the program in memory.

-3. The linker then reads the entry p_vaddr to find the virtual address of the Dynamic Table.
+2. The linker then reads the p_vaddr value of the PT_DYNAMIC entry to find the virtual address of the Dynamic Table.

 Readelf Internals